 The Baltic Sea is under threat, with dead zones covering one sixth of the sea bottom as a consequence of eutrophication.
 The effect of these dead zones on Baltic biodiversity is exacerbated by overfishing and a lack of adequate protection.

 Race for the Baltic is hosting a number of business roundtables across the region based on ‘business opportunities for the sustainability of the Baltic Sea’.
-Read about our roundtables in Poland, Lithuania & Stockholm.
-Upcoming roundtables will be held in Copenhagen and Germany.
-Watch this space for more information.
+Read about our past roundtables in Poland, Lithuania & Stockholm.
+Upcoming roundtables will be held in Riga, Stockholm and Copenhagen.

 Race for the Baltic identifies that the business community have an opportunity to play a larger role with issues pertaining to the Baltic Sea particularly in the face of a climate change, the decline of the tourism industry, the demise of food resources, the increasing competition for financial resources, access to renewable energy resources and changing environmental and water quality regulations.
 For businesses that plan to operate in the Baltic region on a long-term basis and benefit economically and socially from doing so, business innovation and sustainability is key to a durable business strategy and RFTB are building our roundtable discussions on these topics.

 The Baltic Sea is one of the most threatened major bodies of water in the world.
 Unsustainable agriculture and urban practices has resulted in a sea regularly threatened by algal blooms, not only causing harm to the ecosystem but also harming its natural beauty.
 Eutrophication and the dead zones it creates together with overfishing reduces the ability of fish stocks to reproduce, which has negative effects on the entire Baltic Sea ecosystem.
 Without urgent action, the Baltic is on the road to truly becoming a "dead sea".Read more